BJD1997/Azure-tenant-base-resources/README.md

 Deploy base resources in a empty tenant.

 # Deployed resources
-  - virtual network
+  - Virtual network
-  - storage account with file share for FSLogix
+  - Storage account with file share for FSLogix
   - Virtual network Gateway with public ip
   - Local Gateway and site-to-site VPN connection